-&lt;sup>2 Keep the Correspondence Principle in mind when using old exams to study: Old exams correspond to old semesters.
-So you might see an old exam and think, gee, this old exam seems to be heavy on topic X, and that seems out of whack with this semester, since we barely spent any time on topic X. That is a consequence of my adjusting the course from semester to semester: Old exams will be, to varying degrees, out of whack with the current semester.
+2 Keep the Correspondence Principle in mind when using old exams to study: Old exams correspond to old semesters.
+So you might see an old exam and think, gee, this old exam seems to be heavy on topic X, and that seems out of whack with this semester, since we barely spent any time on topic X. That's what happens as I adjust the course from semester to semester: Old exams will be, to varying degrees, out of whack with the current semester.
 Rest assured, however, that your exam will correspond to this semester.